filecoin-project/devgrants/microgrants/microgrants.md

 * Q: I'm not a coding participant; I coordinated or made videos or helped in other ways.
 Am I eligible?
   * A: YES!
 In real life, successful products are the result of many roles, skills, backgrounds and disciplines... not just coding.
 You are an INSTRUMENTAL part of your team, and are eligible to receive the grant as well.

-* Q: What if we don't finish the work and run off with the money?
+* Q: What if we don't finish the work?
-  * A: You will carry the weight of your actions for the rest of your days, and may be reborn in the next life as a hungry ghost.
+  * A: Please contact our team immediately.
+We may be able to help with certain project hurdles and can discuss an updated timeline.

 ## Support
 Support for Next Step Microgrants is contributed by [Protocol Labs](https://protocol.ai/) on a quarterly basis.